SKU: article0033

 Article by Eliza Ward

 But sherry vinegar is a different animal all together.
 As a drinking sherry, there is no better than that from Jerez.
-So it would stand to reason that Jerez sherry vinegar would be the best sherry vinegar, right?
+So, it would stand to reason that Jerez sherry vinegar would be the best sherry vinegars, right?

 Vinegra de Jerez - The Real Schlemiel